daveohua/studentconnect/README.md

 - Control who sees their timetable

 It uses Flask as a web framework, Jinja to generate webpages and emails and JWT to generate authentication tokens.

-This was my first full Python project.
-I learned how to use objects and modules to my advantage, and I was able to learn how to use the Flask framework on top of integrating different packages to achieve my goals.
-In the future I plan onccleaning up the code and adding full documentation, then I will plan and write formal tests.
-The database and objects are modelled on the idiosyncrasies of my former college, so I will likely iron those out to bring attention to the more important techniques I have developed writing this programme.

 ## How to run (testing only)